 Popular science and dialogue

-Research communication is a core activity at KI that enables the public, organisations and policy makers to access new knowledge and make evidence-based decisions.
-We showcase our research through various channels, such as news and press releases, the popular science magazine Medicinsk Vetenskap, the podcast Medicinvetarna, lectures and events of different kinds.
+Research communication is a high priority at KI, enabling the public, organisations, and policymakers to access new knowledge and make evidence-based decisions.
+We showcase our research through various channels, such as news and press releases, a popular science magazine, a podcast, exhibitions, lectures, and events.

 Reading